 - Copy number alterations: includes different types of alteration in the copy number of the gene sequence related to the drug response.
 Covers the following types described in the source databases: amplification and deletion.

-- Expression: includes different types of alterations in the expression of the gene related to the drug response.
+- Expression: includes different types of alterations in the expression of the gene or protein related to the drug response.
 Covers the following types described in the source databases: expression, overexpression, underexpression and positive.

 - Functional events: describes functional events of the protein related to the drug response.
 Currently it only includes the event nuclear translocation reported by “CIViC”.